 Chief Seattle, 1854

-Botanical traditions is the study of biodiversity, the role of plants in the ecosystem, the historical relationships between humans and the plant kingdom and human cultural practices that impact plant communities.
+Botanical Traditions is the study of biodiversity, the role of plants in the ecosystem, the historical relationships between humans and the plant kingdom and landscape management practices that impact plant communities and ecosystems.